eeyorelife/eeyorelife.github.io/start.md

   body = box2d.createBody(bd);

   PolygonShape ps = new PolygonShape();
-  ps.SetAsBox(box2d.scalarPixelsToWorld(w/2), box2d.scalarPixelsToWorld(w/2));
+  ps.setAsBox(box2d.scalarPixelsToWorld(w/2), box2d.scalarPixelsToWorld(w/2));

   body.createFixture(ps,1);
 }
 ```

 Lok at that!
-We have a bogy, we have a shape, we have a fixture!
-But we still can't see it...
-How do we know where it is?
-Box2D does all the calcutation, so it holds all the information.
-Where everything is and where it is headed.
-So what do we do?
-We ask for it: `Vec2 pos = box2d.getBodyPixelCoord(body);`.
-And then we can use that information to draw it: `rect(pos.x, pos.y, w,h);` But it doesn't move?
-Why is it not reacting to any forces?
-Because time is standing still.
-That's right, we have to step through _time_: `box2d.step();` Oh, and we will have to change the reectMode: `rectMode(CENTER);`
+We have a body, we have a shape, we have a fixture!
+But the screen is _still_ empty!
+Since we have handed over the job of handling the information and calculation of the object to Box2D, we have to _retrieve_ them  from Box2D when we have need for them.
+Here is how you ask for coordinates of the body we have just created: `Vec2 pos = box2d.getBodyPixelCoord(body);`.
+And then we can use that information to draw it: `rect(pos.x, pos.y, w,h);` But it won't move yet.
+It won't react to any _forces_.
+It's going to stand completely still until we start _moving through time_.
+That's right, we have to step through _time_: `box2d.step();` Oh, and we will have to change the rectMode: `rectMode(CENTER);`, so that we are drawing the rectangle at the correct position.

 Now, we can see it move: